Distribution Lead Times

 - Eligibility for Spotify Release Radar (requires 7-day minimum)

-- Time to catch and fix any metadata or audio issues
+- Buffer to catch and fix any metadata or audio issues

 What 3-4 weeks gets you: